gekatateam/neptunus/plugins/outputs/dynamic_grpc/README.md

     import_paths = [ 'D:\Go\_bin\protos\' ]

     # static headers that will be used on each RPC
+    # used only in client mode
     [outputs.dynamic_grpc.headers]
       authorization = "@{envs:BEARER_TOKEN}"

     # a "header <- label name" map
     # if event label exists, it will be added to RPC as a header
     # if "headers" already has same one, it will be overwritten
+    # used only in client mode
     [outputs.dynamic_grpc.headerlabels]
       x-ratelimit-limit = "x-ratelimit-limit"